Sparkle (1976 film): Music

-Aretha Franklin had a large role with the music that was featured in the film.
-She even has an entire album called "Sparkle."
+Aretha Franklin had a large role with the music that was featured in the film and recorded the hit soundtrack album Sparkle.
 The other songs in the film were written by Curtis Mayfield.
-The songs were a huge hit.

 Gender and sexuality

 While analyzing gender and sexuality, the black female protagonists in this film can easily be compared to the women in Cleopatra Jones and Coffy.
-Unlike these films, however, Sparkle's protagonists do not come out on top in the same way as Cleo and Coffy do.
+Unlike these films, however, Sparkle's protagonists do not come out on top in the same way as Cleopatra Jones (Tamara Dobson) and Coffy Coffin (Pam Grier) do.

 Compared to Coffy and Cleo, these women are much more conservative in their looks and manner.
 Regarding female empowerment, their physical appearance is the only major attribute they have, and they use it as a tool and their only weapon.
 Both Coffy and Cleo had men and actual weapons at their disposal to use alongside their physical appearance.
 Going off of this, the sisters are much weaker when looking at female empowerment, especially when compared to Coffy and Cleo.

-It is interesting how in Jacquie Jones' essay, Construction of Black Sexuality, "the Black male character, as defined through his sexual behavior, is not able to overcome the problematic [sic] of domination, which begins with a denial of dependency.
+Jacquie Jones' essay, Construction of Black Sexuality, points out how "the Black male character, as defined through his sexual behavior, is not able to overcome the problematic [sic] of domination, which begins with a denial of dependency.
 Instead, the Black male character can only define himself through violent separateness" (250).
-One very disturbing scene in the film is when Sister and her boyfriend Satin are lying together on a bed.
+One very disturbing scene in the film is when Sister Williams (McKee) and her boyfriend Satin Struthers (Tony King) are lying together on a bed.
 To keep a coat she hasn't satisfactorily been thankful enough for, Sister is ordered by Satin to crawl.
 Sister does not think he is serious.
 Satin begins to punch Sister brutally.
-When Sister goes to her next performance, her other sisters realize that she has been beaten (again) by Satin.
+When Sister goes to her next performance, her other sisters Sparkle (Cara) and Delores (Smith) realize that she has been beaten (again) by Satin.
 They encourage her to leave him but she just brushes off the violence as no big deal; she believes she can just cover up the bruises with makeup and all will be better.